A: Seniors & Intermediates Members may fish alone at night, with the exception of Winchfield Pond where only Senior Members may fish at night.

 A: The Joining fee for Intermediates, Students, Disabled and Seniors is the same and is shown on the application form which is available on the website here.

-A: A current disabled EA rod License is required to be shown.
+A: A current letter advising of disability registration is required to be submitted online / shown.
 Students (Under 21) have to show a Student ID.

 A: Husband & Wife Membership allows a couple to use 1 x rod each.
 The cost of such membership is the same as that of a Senior Membership.
 Two photographs of each person are required when applying for membership.